nigef/CSC309-Fall-2016.github.io/resources.md

   - [12 books every javascript developer should read](https://medium.com/javascript-scene/12-books-every-javascript-developer-should-read-9da76157fb3#.dyuape9ra)

-   An article the does a good job of reviewing the most popular Javascript books.
+   An article the does a good job of reviewing the most popular JavaScript books.

    - [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS) by Kyle Simpson